JeremyL03/Pong-Game-JavaFx/README.md

 - JDK 8 or above
 - JavaFX SDK (for JDK 8, must add manually in NetBeans)
 - NetBeans IDE 17

-## 📸 Screenshots
-_Add screenshots or GIFs of gameplay and menus here._      OOOOOOOOOOOOOOOOOOOOOOO

----